TorchlightSoftware/torch/README.md

 # Torch

 Shed some light on the dark morass that is your code.

-A logger with colors and deep inspection.
+Torch is a logger with three primary functions:

+* supports colors
+* automatically runs util.inspect on all arguments, showing nested object/array contents
+* can be used to show elapsed time

+## Basic Usage

 ```javascript
 log = require('torch');